-All school rules apply for students while on the school bus.
+All school rules apply for students while on the school bus, as well as the rules and regulations set forth in the Transportation Handbook.

 SCHOLARSHIPS

 The following scholarships are awarded only to Santa Fe Trail High School graduates.
 Scholarships will be posted on the USD 434 website in January.
 Application forms must be returned to the counselor's office by a date in March.